 OU Vision consists of a consortium of researchers on the OUHSC campus dedicated to high quality research in vision and ophthalmology.
-Research laboratories of the faculty of OU Vision are located in the Departments of Ophthalmology, Cell Biology, Biochemistry, Physiology, Pharmaceutical Sciences, and the Oklahoma Medical Research Foundation.
+Research laboratories of the faculty of OU Vision are located in the Departments of Ophthalmology, Microbiology/Immunology, Cell Biology, Biochemistry, Physiology, Pharmaceutical Sciences, and the Oklahoma Medical Research Foundation.

 Advanced equipment and facilities are used to analyze numerous disease models, including ocular infections, degenerations, and diabetes.
 Collaborations between researchers in cell biology, pathology, cell biology, and microbiology and immunology have expanded research interests beyond that of individual research programs.
 Beyond the walls of the Department of Ophthalmology exists a wide array of shared resources on the OUHSC campus, including additional biomicroscopy, confocoal microscopy and histology cores, gene chip/microarray bioinformatics cores, genetics/sequencing facilities, transgenic generation cores, to name just a few.